Magaztu/CowGun/README.md

 - No Hat (No cap) mode: There will not be fake cues, prepare to showoff your ultimate reaction skills!

 - Online mode: I will add it when I figure it out.
+- Infinite mode: Non-stop cues, let's see how that score grows!

 # Deployment:
 A web deployment is on the way, it might be on github pages, cloudflare pages or vercel.
 Most likely the last one.